Ecclesiastical heraldry: Papal insignia

 Besides the Holy See, another Catholic see has the right to bear the triple tiara in its coat of arms: the Patriarchate of Lisbon.
 The title of Patriarch of Lisbon was created in 1716 and is held by the archbishop of Lisbon since 1740.
 While the coat of arms of the Holy See combines the tiara with the crossed keys of St. Peter, that of the Lisbon Patriarchate combines it with a processional cross and a pastoral staff.

-The red and gold striped ombrellino or pavilion was originally a processional canopy or sunshade and can be found so depicted as early as the 12th century.
-The earliest use of the ombrellino in heraldry is in the 1420s when it was placed above the shield of Pope Martin V. It is more commonly used together with the keys, a combination first found under Pope Alexander VI.
+The red and gold striped umbraculum or pavilion was originally a processional canopy or sunshade and can be found so depicted as early as the 12th century.
+The earliest use of the umbraculum in heraldry is in the 1420s when it was placed above the shield of Pope Martin V. It is more commonly used together with the keys, a combination first found under Pope Alexander VI.
 This combined badge represents the temporal power of Vatican City between papal reigns, when the acting head of state is the cardinal Camerlengo.
 The badge first appeared with a cardinal's personal arms on coins minted by order of the Camerlengo, Cardinal Armellini, during the inter-regnum of 1521.
 During the 17th and 18th centuries, it appeared on coins minted sede vacante by papal legates, and on coins minted in 1746 and 1771 while a pope reigned.
-The ombrellino appears in the arms of basilicas since the 16th century, with ornamentation for major basilicas.
+The umbraculum appears in the arms of basilicas since the 16th century, with ornamentation for major basilicas.
 If found in a family's coat of arms, it indicates that a relative had been pope.

 The papal coats of arms are often depicted with angels as supporters.
 Other Catholic or Anglican clergy do not use supporters unless they were awarded as a personal honor, or were inherited with family arms.
 Some cathedral arms use a single chair (cathedra) as a supporter.